abhishek171/online-food-delivery-website/README.md

 # Online Food Delivery Application Using REST API.

-This project is made using spring boot(v 3.1.2) and React Js
+This is FullStack Project made using spring boot(v 3.1.2) and React Js

 Technology Stack